Gleyber Torres Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

+- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs' 4.02 team ERA ranks 12th across all league pitching staffs.
+- The Cubs have a 3.97 team ERA that ranks 11th among all MLB pitching staffs.

-- Cubs pitchers combine to surrender the first-fewest home runs in baseball (83 total, one per game).
+- Cubs pitchers combine to give up 83 home runs (one per game), the least in baseball.

 © 2023 Data Skrive.
 All rights reserved.